JoanneJons/optimizing-pipeline-in-azure/README.md

 A *TabularDataset* is created using *Tabular DatasetFactory*.
 The data is then cleaned & one hot encoded, and then split into train and test sets.

 ### **Code Scikit-learn Logistic Regression Model**
-The Logistic regression model is created.
-The model requires two hyperparameters: **C**, which is the inverse of regularization strength and **max-iter**, which is the maximum number of iterations to converge.<br><br>The Logistic Regression classification algorithm uses a sigmoid function to model the probability of a set of binary classes (yes/no).
-In any Machine Learning model, there is a chance of overfitting, which is a phenomenon where the model becomes 'too comfortable' with the training data that it does not generalize well.
+The Logistic Regression model is created.
+The model requires two hyperparameters: **C**, which is the inverse of regularization strength and **max-iter**, which is the maximum number of iterations to converge.<br><br>The logistic regression classification algorithm uses a sigmoid function to model the probability of a set of binary classes (yes/no).
+In any machine learning model, there is a chance of overfitting, which is a phenomenon where the model becomes 'too comfortable' with the training data that it does not generalize well.
 Regularization combats overfitting by making the model coefficients smaller.
 Thus larger C means less regularization and smaller C means more regularization. <br>
 Accuracy is the primary metric here and that is saved in the run log.

 ### **HyperDrive Configuration**
 HyperDrive is configured with the estimator, parameter sampler, early termination policy, primary metric name & goal, maximum total runs and maximum concurrent runs.  <br>

 **Parameter Sampling**<br>
 The parameter sampling method chosen for this experimnent is Random Sampling.
-Randing Sampling supports both discrete and continuous hyperparameters.
+Random Sampling supports both discrete and continuous hyperparameters.
 Random sampling also supports early termination of low-performance runs.
 For each of the hyperparameters, hyperparameter space is defined.
 In this experiment,
 1. **C (inversion of regularization strength)** <br>
     `uniform (0.01, 1.00)`<br>